Emerging Science

 • Remediate radon: After smoking, radon is the biggest cause of lung cancer.
 If testing shows that your home or workplace has high levels of the gas, there are several steps you can take to help reduce concentrations.

-• Request alternative medical treatments: For the average individual, one of the most controllable sources of ionizing radiation is medical treatments.
+• Discuss radiation risk from medical imaging with your physician: For the average individual, one of the most controllable sources of ionizing radiation is medical diagnostics.
 Preventative screening for common conditions (such as mammograms to detect breast cancer) offer huge benefits with a negligible radiation exposure.
 For some screening, however, it’s possible that an alternative form of imaging may lower overall radiation exposure.
 For example, MRIs and ultrasounds don’t rely on radiation, and low-dose CT scans use about one-fifth the amount of radiation as a standard CT scan.
+If you are concerned, it is important to talk to your doctor about whether any recommended high-dose diagnostic imaging is necessary.
+Additionally, it is important not to actively seek out scans to feel assured that you have had a ‘thorough check-up,’ as CT scans rarely provide actionable medical information in people without relevant symptoms.

 The Verdict